isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 &#9744;  <i><b>A) Release from Stay-Home Notice(SHN)</b></i>

 Travellers can leave their SHN accommodation once they are informed that their end-of SHN COVID-19 test result is negative.
-The result of the test will be communicated to you via a call, email, or SMS about 24 hours from when the test was administered..
+The result of the test will be communicated via a call, email, or SMS about 24 hours from when the test was administered..
 Travellers with Singpass may also view their results via the <a href="https://www.healthhub.sg/HealtheServices" target="_blank">HealthHub App</a>.

 Travellers who test positive for <a href="/health/covid19-symptoms" target="_blank">COVID-19</a> will and must receive <a href="/health/covidtreatment" target="_blank">medical treatment</a>.
 The prevailing treatment charges will apply.